cs0320-f25/typescript-csv-deveshkumars/README.md

 ✓ parseCSV can deal with empty file
 ✕ parseCSV can deal with quotes
 ✓ parseCSV can deal with different lengths
-✕ parseCSV can detect extra columns
+✕ parseCSV can handle extra columns
+✕ parseCSV can handle awkward spacing
 ✕ parseCSV can detect misplaced newlines
 ✕ parseCSV can deal with different delimiters
 ✕ SUPPLEMENTAL CHALLENGE: parseCSV can deal with a linked list schema